 - Direct discussion with ministers and civil servants

-- Regular meetings with MPs, peers and politicians in Scotland and Wales
+- Regular meetings with cross-party MPs and their equivalents in Scotland, Wales and Northern Ireland

-- Written responses to consultations and calls for evidence
+- Responding to a wide-range of consultations and calls for evidence

 Visit our campaign pages and policy submissions page to find out about our latest work in these policy areas.